rajeshrjmn6/Mini-project/README.md

 # Mini-project

-This is a small project of creating my first Django project
+This is a my first small project using Django.